appacademy/SWEO-Part-Time-Resources/1-Module/2-week/1-day/README.md

 ---
 ## Assessment - 1hr

-Must have your cameras on and screen is sharing.
+Must have your mics / cameras on and sharing one screen.

 You have access to:

-- aA open
+- a/A Open
   - including homework
   - problems you did
   - REPL (to run code)
 - MDN
-- any code you have written outside of code from previous assessments.
+- Any code you have written outside of code from previous assessments
-- US! (but to elaborate and explain question)
+- US! (answer clarifying questions + technical issues)
+- Slack (live-questions channel ONLY)
 - VSCode
+- Spotify

 You are not permitted to use:
-- Google
+- Google / Stack Overflow / any other 3rd party search/forum sites
+- Discord / other chat sites
 - Notes
-- Wes's lecture notes
+- My lecture notes
+- Solutions tab in REPL problems
 - PREVIOUS ASSESSMENTS ARE NOT ALLOWED
+- Hardcoding answers
-- anything not in the listed resources
+- Anything not in the listed resources

 During this time we will only answer questions about technical issues and questions about clarifying what is expected of you.